SearchSG/dev-portal-admin-portal-docs/analytics.md

     - Purpose: Measures how many web sessions include the SmartRecommend banner.

 2. **No. of banner views**
-    - Definition: The number of instances where a loaded SmartRecommend banner enters the user’s viewport in the browser.
+    - Definition: The number of instances where a loaded SmartRecommend banner enters the user's viewport in the browser.
     - Purpose: Measures how many users see the SmartRecommend banner while using your website.
 This reflects how visible or discoverable the banner placement is on the page to your users.

 3. **No of recommendation clicks**